 Interpreting copyright agreements

-following explanations of terms commonly used will help you to decide whether authors are permitted to deposit their articles in repositories or not.
+The following explanations of terms commonly used will help authors to decide whether they are permitted to deposit their articles in repositories or not.

 - Publisher’s PDF: Some publishers prefer the final PDF version to be used, as this is a clear indication that an article in a repository is the bona-fide version.